goji/goji/README.md

 Prior to Go 1.7, Goji promised API stability with a different API to the one that is offered today.
-The author broke this promise, and does not take this reach of trust lightly.
+The author broke this promise, and does not take this breach of trust lightly.
 While stability is obviously extremely important, the author and community have decided to follow the broader Go community in standardizing on the standard library copy of the `context` package.